 Creating a Natural Environment in the Heart of Clitheroe.

-Primrose Community Nature Trust has been formed to manage the site for the benefit of the community and wildlife.
+Primrose Community Nature Trust owns and manages the Primrose Nature Reserve for the benefit of the community and wildlife.
 It is perhaps the most exciting development of a community space in the town since the Castle Grounds were purchased by the Council in 1920.
 Despite being severely neglected, the site is already listed as a Biological Heritage Site.
-The extensive restoration work that will be carried out by the Ribble Rivers Trust will make this a beautiful natural sanctuary for wildlife that will include a new walkway through the site and the longest fish pass in England.
-The work will be done by professional contractors but there will be plenty of projects where we need volunteers who enjoy fun and hard work.
-If you can help please register your interest at the bottom of this page.
+The extensive restoration work has now been carried out by the Ribble Rivers Trust making this a beautiful natural sanctuary for wildlife that includes walkway and bridges that connect Whalley Road to Woone Lane.
+The Dam has been made safe and prepared for the installation of the longest Alaskan A fish pass in England.
+There are plenty of community projects that require volunteers, so if you can help, please register your interest at the bottom of this page.

 Primrose Community Nature Trust

-We are a not-for-profit organization supported by donations and the Ribble Valley Borough Council and we are currently applying to the Charities Commission for charitable status.
+We are a not-for-profit organization supported by donations from the previous owner of the land, Beck Developments and the Ribble Valley Borough Council.
+We are delighted to have been awarded charitable status by the Charities Commission.